selena0vbb/TopmetalSe_Sequencer/README.md

 # SPI Control for TI DAC 8568
-Inside util/, I include a python script which generates the 32-bit values to control a [Texas Instruments DAC 8568]{https://www.ti.com/product/DAC8568?utm_source=google&utm_medium=cpc&utm_campaign=asc-null-null-GPN_EN-cpc-pf-google-wwe&utm_content=DAC8568&ds_k=DAC8568&DCM=yes&gclid=EAIaIQobChMIwIbj3O62_wIV-y-tBh3P_wriEAAYASAAEgLwtPD_BwE&gclsrc=aw.ds}.
+Inside util/, I include a python script which generates the 32-bit values to control a [Texas Instruments DAC 8568](https://www.ti.com/product/DAC8568?utm_source=google&utm_medium=cpc&utm_campaign=asc-null-null-GPN_EN-cpc-pf-google-wwe&utm_content=DAC8568&ds_k=DAC8568&DCM=yes&gclid=EAIaIQobChMIwIbj3O62_wIV-y-tBh3P_wriEAAYASAAEgLwtPD_BwE&gclsrc=aw.ds).

-The primary functionality of this program is to convert from a given voltage for a certain channel and convert it into a 32 bit value for the DAC8568.
+The primary functionality of this program is to convert from an input (voltage for a certain channel) and convert it into a 32 bit command for the DAC8568.
+There are a few details like setting internal references, loading and resets as well.

-These value are sent via UART to our FPGA, which sends the signals via SPI to the DAC.
+The signalling is done via UART to our FPGA (srcs/new/uart_rx.vhd), which sends the signals via SPI (srcs/new/DAC_SPI.vhd) to the DAC.